Sport in the United Kingdom: Student sport

 Student sport has a long history in the United Kingdom, which played a role in the development of modern sports and the spread of university sport around the world.
-Today, student sport has significant participation, ranging from student-run intramural sports within universities, to varsity matches with rival universities, and inter-university competitive sports organised by British Universities and Colleges Sport.
+Today, student sport has significant participation, ranging from student-run intramural sport within universities, to varsity matches with rival universities, and inter-university competitive sports organised by British Universities and Colleges Sport.
 In addition, Scottish Student Sport run over 100 events each year for universities in Scotland including the annual multi-sport Scottish Student Games.
 Students at universities in Northern Ireland can also participate in Student Sport Ireland events.

-Apart from a couple of well-known Oxbridge events, student sport has a low public profile.
-While universities have significant sports facilities, there was no history of sports scholarships, with tuition fees only being introduced in the late 90s.
-However, students who are elite standard competitors are eligible for funding from bodies such as UK Sport on the same basis as anyone else.
+Nonetheless, apart from a couple of well-known Oxbridge events, student sport has a low public profile.
+Historically, budding professionals in the traditionally working class team sports of football and rugby league rarely went to university.
+Talented young players in the more middle class sports of cricket and rugby union were more likely to attend university, but their sports clubs usually played a greater role in developing their talent than their university coaches.
+While universities had significant sports facilities, there were no tuition fees for attending university until the late 1990s, and thus no sports scholarships.
+Some sports are attempting to adapt to new conditions in which a far higher proportion of British teenagers attend university than in the past, notably cricket, which has established several university centres of excellence.
+Today, students who are elite standard competitors are eligible for funding from bodies such as UK Sport.
 The university most focused on sports provision is Loughborough University.
-Budding professionals in the traditionally working class team sports of football and rugby league rarely go to university.
-Talented youngsters in the more middle class sports of cricket and rugby union are far more likely to attend university, but their sports clubs usually play a greater role in developing their talent than their university coaches.
-Some sports are attempting to adapt to new conditions in which a far higher proportion of British teenagers attend university than in the past, notably cricket, which has established several university centres of excellence.